 Know Your Roots

-Air plants don’t actually have root systems, but instead they tail_fullxfull.374120977_ez7uke in nutrients through their leaves.
+Air plants don’t actually have root systems, but instead they take in nutrients through their leaves.
 “You can water them by putting them in a bowl or dish with water and let it sit for about 15 minutes,” says Klassen.
 “It soaks up all the water through the leaves.
 Do that about once a week.”
 Succulents, which are often used in terrariums, have a thick leaf and need little watering.
 “They hold a lot of water and have a root system so you’d water them once every two weeks or once a month, depending on where they’re located in your home.

 Terrarium Firma

 Another way to incorporate interest and live plants into your home is with a terrarium.
 Think of it as an aquarium, but for plants instead of fish (and with way less water).
 All you need is a glass container with a lid and you can create a miniature garden or forest.
 To create your own, start with a clear glass container with a lid (even a Mason jar), place a bit of charcoal at the bottom, and then add a bit of soil.
 “It doesn’t need much water at all,” explains Klassen.
 “If you find there’s condensation inside, take the lid off for a day to let some of that moisture out.
 They’re self-sufficient eco systems,” she says, and they do best in a brightly lit room.
-Along with terrarium_5succulents, Lowartz-Cozzarin suggests you put some cacti and fairy gardening plants into the arrangement.
+Along with succulents, Lowartz-Cozzarin suggests you put some cacti and fairy gardening plants into the arrangement.
 “You can even go with something exotic such as an orchid,” she says.
 “Mosses and spreading plants, such as babytears, act as carpets and they can work well also.”
 Practically anything can be added to a terrarium, provided it matches the scale.
 Try incorporating rocks, different coloured mosses, driftwood sticks or fungus from a tree.
 Lowartz-Cozzarin suggests any rocks or fairy gardening pieces would make great accessories.
 Before creating your terrarium or displaying your air plants, take the kids out for a nature walk and have them collect items along the way.
 If by chance they find a unique log, bring that home too and create your own unique piece.

 Written by Becky Dumais